One Man Gang: One Man Gang (1987–1988)

 Gray made his debut in the WWF on May 12, 1987, being managed by Slick, in a match against Jesse Cortez.
 He spent much of his early WWF run defeating enhancement talent in extremely short matches in order to build him up, most notably in a match where he Gourdbustered his opponent after the bell and then did the same to the referee, thus being (kayfabe) fined $10,000 for his actions.
-While the Gang often defeated enhancement talent and other lower card wrestlers with ease, he was often on the end of defeat when main eventing against bigger stars such as Hulk Hogan and Randy Savage, although Gang was a major part of the angle regarding Billy Graham being forced into retirement.
+While the Gang often defeated enhancement talent and other lower card wrestlers with ease, he was often on the end of defeat when main eventing against bigger stars such as Hulk Hogan and Randy Savage, although Gang was a major part of the angle regarding "Superstar" Billy Graham being forced into retirement.
 On October 4, One Man Gang won what was technically the first ever Royal Rumble at a house show.
 This was a 12 man test run of the match, held at Kiel Auditorium.
-One Man Gang participated in the first-ever Survivor Series pay-per-view as a member of André the Giant's team, fighting a team led by Hulk Hogan.
+One Man Gang participated in the inaugural Survivor Series pay-per-view as a member of André the Giant's team, fighting a team led by Hulk Hogan.
 In 1988, Gang entered the inaugural Royal Rumble at number 19 out of 20 participants and was one of the last two men left in the ring, before being eliminated by Jim Duggan.
 One Man Gang participated in the World Title Tournament at WrestleMania IV, defeating Bam Bam Bigelow by count-out in the opening round.
 He drew a bye in the quarterfinals before being disqualified in the semi-finals against eventual-tournament-winner Randy Savage after Gang attempted to hit Savage with his manager's cane.
 Following his loss at WrestleMania, Gang was Savage's first title defense as world champion, but lost by pinfall to the new champion.
 After that, Gang was placed lower "on the card", feuding with Bam Bam Bigelow, Koko B. Ware, and Don Muraco.